Meet the Original Puerto Ricans at Caguana

 According to the archaeologists and anthropologists who have studied the ancient culture of Puerto Rico, most agree that the Tainos, as a cultural group, date from the year approximately 1000 – 1100AD to the beginning of the 15th century (when the Spanish arrived).
 Sadly, the Tainos were swiftly and almost completely decimated by disease and Spanish subjugation.

 In an odd twist of fate, some of the original Spanish did write about aspects of the Taino culture and customs they saw upon arrival.
-Now, with the Taino people gone, those writings give us much of the knowledge we have about the culture.
+Now, with the pure bred Taino people gone, those writings give us much of the knowledge we have about the culture.

 Caguana Ceremonial Park